-Jarrian holds Bachelors of Arts and Science degrees in Marketing and Economics from Southern Methodist University.
+Jarrian holds Bachelor of Arts and Science Degrees in Marketing and Economics from Southern Methodist University.

 As a Web Developer at Bloodbuy, Ashton is responsible for development, maintenance, and feature enhancement of the Bloodbuy platform.
 Previously, Ashton was the Programmer Analyst for the Wichita Falls Independent School District and a freelance web applications developer.
 Ashton specializes in full-stack, highly scalable, real-time applications and web APIs.

-Ashton holds a Bachelor’s of Science in Computer Science and a Minor in Mathematics from Midwestern State University.
+Ashton holds a Bachelor of Science in Computer Science and a Minor in Mathematics from Midwestern State University.